Teams Phone Connector SIP Trunk Configuration Step-By-Step Guide

 This process will require collaboration between the Service Provider/Reseller and the Microsoft Global Administrator for the Enterprise.
 Some tasks can be delegated from the global admin to the "Microsoft Teams Service Admin" and "Skype Admin,” but due to Microsoft's security policies, the setup cannot be completed without the Global Administrator's initial involvement.

-Before beginning wil the Microsoft Teams Phone Connector, each planned Microsoft Teams user must have the correct licenses assigned to them.
-Somtimes due to high Traffic Microsoft can take up to 24 Hours to activate licenses after they have been assigned, so doing this ahead of time will streamline the rest of the process.
+Before beginning with the Microsoft Teams Phone Connector, each planned Microsoft Teams user must have the required licenses assigned.
+Sometimes, due to high traffic, Microsoft can take up to 24 Hours to activate licenses after they have been assigned, so doing this ahead of time will streamline the rest of the process.
 Ensure there is one additional set of licenses available and unassigned as a direct routing user.
-These additional licences can be recovered once the setup has been completed.
+These additional licences can be recovered once the setup is complete.

-If there is a cancelled/suspended trial license and a valid license is added with the same name - the customer should make sure that the cancelled trial subscription is removed from their license listing.
-If not, Microsoft only returns the cancelled/suspended SKU and the software will erroneously claim that the proper licenses are not available.
+If a cancelled or suspended trial license is added to a valid license with the same name, the customer should ensure the cancelled trial subscription is removed from their license listing.
+If not, Microsoft only returns the cancelled/suspended SKU, and the software will erroneously claim that the required licenses are unavailable.

-As a reseller you will use the Microsoft Teams Connector Portal to add the new Enterprise, ensuruing the email user for registration belongs to the Microsoft Global Administrator tor the new enterprise.
-This will automatically send and email with a link to start the set-up process.
+As a reseller, you will use the Microsoft Teams Connector Portal to add the new Enterprise, ensuring the email user for registration belongs to the Microsoft Global Administrator for the new enterprise.
+This will automatically send an email with a link to start the set-up process.

 Add a New Enterprise